quicwg/base-drafts/draft-ietf-quic-transport.md

 the RST_STREAM frame.
 Otherwise, the final offset is the offset of the end of the data carried in STREAM frame marked with a FIN flag.

-An endpoint will know the final offset for a stream when the stream enters the "half-closed (remote)" state.
-However, if there is reordering or loss, an endpoint might learn the final offset prior to entering this state if it is carried on a STREAM frame.
+An endpoint will know the final offset for a stream when it receives a STREAM frame with a FIN flag or a RST_STREAM frame.
+If there is reordering or loss, an endpoint receive a STREAM frame with a FIN flag prior to the stream entering the "closed" state.

 An endpoint MUST NOT send data on a stream at or beyond the final offset.